-This year’s party will take you back through time to experience the change, growth and innovation of the past 100 years.
-Get immersed in the evolution and examples of the rare and interesting automotive and air transportation throughout this period in a festive and lavish atmosphere featuring scrumptious passed hors devours, top notch strolling food stations and two top-shelf open bars.
-The evening will also include live big band music, silent and live auctions and other surprises you won’t want to miss.
+The party wias Ferrari themed and had a large contingent of Ferrari’s that came to town to celebrate the Marque of the Year.
+Guests were immersed in the evolution and examples of the rare and interesting automotive and air transportation throughout history in a festive and lavish atmosphere featuring scrumptious passed hors devours, strolling food stations and top-shelf open bars.
+The evening also included live music, silent and live auctions to raise funds for our charities

 The party starts at 6:00 and runs until 10 PM.
 Ample parking is available at the Airport and it’s easy to find off of Route 8.
 All food and drink are included with your ticket and there will be an auction to help raise additional funds for our charities.